mjcdeleon/cse15l-lab-reports/lab4.md

 Edit the code file to fix the failing test
+43 down
+11 right
+x key
+i key
+2
+changed the 1 to a 2

+Run the tests, demonstrating that they now succeed
+javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
+java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests
+Now show screenshot

-Run the tests, demonstrating that they now succeed Commit and push the resulting change to your Github account (you can pick any commit message!)
+Commit and push the resulting change to your Github account (you can pick any commit message!)